 Once your replication topology is setup, it is important to consider the possible occurrences of failures in order to maintain the high availability level of your system.
 Several failures independently from their cause (network connection issue, hard drive crash, cosmic lightning, etc.) can stop the replication process by making the master no longer accessible by its slaves.

 In this type of situation, it is desirable to promote one of the slaves to the master while the problem with the old master is resolved.
-It will be even better to have an application to monitor the replicate topology and perform failover automatically, minimizing downtime and keeping replication running smoothly.
+It is better to have an application to monitor the replicate topology and perform failover automatically, minimizing downtime and keeping replication running smoothly.
 This is where the mysqlfailover utility shines.

 The goal is to start the mysqlfailover utility to monitor a replication topology and perform failover automatically when required.